Generic Name: dexamethasone (ophthalmic) (DEX a METH a sone off THAL mik)

 What is dexamethasone ophthalmic?

 Dexamethasone ophthalmic (for the eyes) is used to treat eye inflammation caused by allergies, shingles (herpes zoster), severe acne, iritis, uveitis, eye injury, radiation, chemical burns, or certain other conditions.

 Dexamethasone ophthalmic may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have a bacterial, fungal, or viral infection in your eye (including herpes infection of the eyes).
+You should not use dexamethasone if you have a bacterial, fungal, or viral infection in your eye (including herpes infection of the eyes).

 Before taking this medicine

 You should not use this medicine if you are allergic to dexamethasone, or if you have an eye infection (including herpes simplex).